Missouri Folk Arts, Focus Exhibit 2024

 Thanks for visiting to learn more about Missouri Folk Arts and the Focus Exhibit!

-Missouri Folk Arts is excited to curate a designated display case in our home at the University of Missouri’s Museum of Art & Archaeology in Columbia.
+Missouri Folk Arts is excited to curate a designated display case in our home at the University of Missouri’s Museum of Art & Archaeology in Columbia, Mo..
 Visitors will find the case just inside the accessible Hitt Street entrance on Ground Level East at Ellis Library across the street from Memorial Union.

 Below you’ll find descriptions of each image.